anagha-google/table-format-lab-delta/README.md

 The lab architecture is as follows-
 ![architecture](./images/architecture.png)

+Note: Due to storage limits in git, we have created parquet files that are a subset of the original CSV files. <br>

 About Dataproc Serverless Spark Interactive:<br>
 Fully managed, autoscalable, secure Spark infrastructure as a service for use with Jupyter notebooks on Vertex AI Workbench managed notebooks.
 Use as an interactive Spark IDE, for accelerating development and speed to production.